 Inspect the battery for damage, cracks, leaking condition, etc..
 If the terminals are corroded, clean and protect them with HYUNDAI battery saver (Available from your HYUNDAI dealer).
-If your battery has removable cell caps, check to be sure the cells are all filled.
-Refill them with distilled water.

-▲ EXPLOSIVE GASES : Do not smoke or have open flames or sparks near batteries.
+▲ EXPLOSIVE GASES : Do not smoke or have open flames or sparks near the batteries.
 An explosion can cause injury or death.